 What is remoulade?

 A remoulade has French origins and is usually aioli or mayonnaise-based.
 It’s similar to a tartar sauce and pairs well with fish and seafood dishes.
 One of the main ingredients is something pickled such as cucumbers or capers.

-Instead of the traditional pickles or capers, I used our pickled jalapenos.
+We always have pickled jalapenos in the pantry so instead of the traditional pickles or capers, I used our pickled jalapenos.
 We loved the spicy result!

 Double the recipe, form into mini cakes and these make a great appetizer!

 The shrimp burgers need to be chilled before cooking so they hold together better when being cooked.
 Simply form into burgers, then place in the freezer for 15-20 minutes or refrigerate at least 30-45 minutes.

 Serve with oven-baked French fries seasoned with your favorite Cajun seasoning blend and a good brew on the side.
 Enjoy!